-If you’re from the west to the east – you’re probably very familiar with Mountain Monograms.
+If you’re from the west – you’re probably very familiar with Mountain Monograms.
 What you may not know is that these lofty letters do not grace the tops of the peaks in the east.

 For those of you who have not made it this far west yet, Mountain Monograms or Hillside Letters as they are sometimes called, are the first letter of the nearest town.